data-to-insight/dfe-csc-api-data-flows/docs/admin-release_process.md

-# CSC API Pipeline – Release Process Guide
+# D2I Admin - CSC API Pipeline - Release Process Guide

-Infos regarding the build and release process for CSC API Pipeline project, including the needed process for prepping a new release
-so that anyone in D2I team can manage releases.
+Infos for the D2I team regarding the build and release process for CSC API Pipeline project, including the needed process for prepping a new release so that anyone in D2I team can manage releases.

 ---